modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-1-sect-2.md

 !!! bug "BOX 1.1: Accepted knowledge or questions under discussion in Pauli´s times."
 	- Einstein relativity theories were not well understood.
 	- The complete description of the quantum state of an electron in an atom required four quantum numbers: the principal quantum number $n$, the azimuthal quantum number $l$, the magnetic quantum number $m$, and the spin quantum number $m_s$.
-Uhlenbeck and Goudsmit introduced the idea of electron spin (intrinsic angular momentum).
 	- Uhlenbeck and Goudsmit introduced the idea of electron spin (intrinsic angular momentum).
 	- Three crucial contributions to quantum mechanics have been made:
 	  	1. Matter waves by De Broglie: To each quantum particle a wave function is associated in such a way that the square of the amplitude of the function describes the probability of occupation in space.